 - Dual diagnosis care

-- Rope courses therapy program, art therapy program and yoga therapy program
+- Rope courses therapy program

 No one has to live with co-occurring disorders forever.
 In a high-quality treatment center, clients can get support for substance abuse and mental disorders at the same time.
 The Santé Center for Healing has more than 20 years of experience in helping clients live a better life.
 To discover more information about our treatment options, call us today at 866.238.3154.